-The Board of Directors believes it is important to select the Company's Chairman and Chief Executive Officer in the manner it considers in the best interests of the Company at any given time.
-Accordingly, the Chairman and Chief Executive Officer positions may be filled by one individual or by two different individuals, as determined by the Board of Directors based on circumstances then in existence.
+The Board of Directors believes it is important to select the Company's Chairman and Chief Executive Officer in the manner it considers in the best interests of the Company at any given time based.
+In 2013 and 2014 the Company had fewer employees and fewer directors and, during that period, Manish Singh served as both the Chairman and Chief Executive Officer of the Company.
+Following Dr. Singh's resignation as our Chairman and Chief Executive Officer in December 2014, our Board appointed Elma Hawkins as our new Chief Executive Officer and as a director.
+However, the Board of Directors has not yet appointed a new Chairman.
+In the absence of a Chairman, Merrill McPeak currently serves as the lead director of the Board of Directors.
+The Board believes that the Chairman and Chief Executive positions may be filled by one individual or by two different individuals, as determined by the Board of Directors based on circumstances then in existence